jboss-openshift/openshift-quickstarts/datavirt64/dynamicvdb-datafederation/README.md

     $ oc env bc/datavirt-app DATAGRID_MATERIALIZATION=true
     ```

-This should trigger a new build, followed by a new deployment.
-You can access the cache directly using the `PeopleMat.PersonMatCache` view, and you can access the materialized view at `PeopleMat.PersonMatModel`.
-For more information, reference the jdg-remote-cache-materialization quickstart for Red Hat JBoss Data Virtualization.
+This should trigger the deployment of the VDB that defines the JDG materialized view.
+You can access the cache directly using `Select * From StockJDGSource.StockCache` view, and you can access the materialized view at `select * from StocksMatView.Stock`.
+For more information, reference the jdg7.1-remote-cache-materialization quickstart for Red Hat JBoss Data Virtualization.